 Developing emotional intelligence skills can help us to be more successful in both our personal and professional lives: developing better relationships; adapting to, and coping with, challenging situations; and improving mental wellbeing.

 The best psychological abilities a person needs to thrive in complex workplace situations have been debated for many years.
 Clearly, there must be other skills involved other than someone’s IQ tests – ones that help build relationships, manage emotions and navigate social situations.

-Psychologists Peter Salovey and John Mayer were especially interested in the influence of emotion on cognition – do people think and behave differently when emotions are higher?
 They argued against traditional thinking that emotions lead to irrational behavior.
 Instead, they proposed that understanding your own emotions and those of others may allow us to manage and positively adapt our behavior.
 And it is these skills they called emotional intelligence.

 In 1990 Salovey and Mayer’s presented a framework for emotional intelligence.
 This framework lays out a set of skills that enable us to perceive and manage emotion in ourselves and others and use feelings to motivate, plan, and achieve in life.
 This framework was not widely known until 1995 when Daniel Goleman’s book – Emotional Intelligence: Why It Can Matter More Than IQ – was published.
 This book translated Salovey and Mayer’s research into an accessible and bestselling book.

 Since then, emotional intelligence has been the subject of much research, including looking at the benefits of emotional intelligence in the workplace.
 So how might this research help managers and employees navigate life more successfully?